informatics-isi-edu/ermrestjs/doc/api.md

 #### reference.unfilteredReference : [<code>Reference</code>](#ERMrest.Reference)
 This will generate a new unfiltered reference each time.
+Returns a reference that points to all entities of current table

 **Kind**: instance property of [<code>Reference</code>](#ERMrest.Reference)
 <a name="ERMrest.Reference+appLink"></a>